diezo/ProGPT/README.md

 print(conversation.send("i want to ask something..."))
 ```

+## ⚡ Rate Limit
+Nothing comes free of charge.
+While using this library is free, OpenAI does put some rate limits per hour when you ask questions too fast.
+You can use multiple accounts if that's a problem.

-## Donate
+## Support
-Wish to support this project?
-Please consider donating:
+Want to support this project?

 [<img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-1.svg" width="150"/>](https://buymeacoffee.com/diezo)